happywatch/SKTRings/README.md

 `SKRingNode` performs the bulk of the calculations and drawing of the ring so that you can focus on the animations you’ll add to it. `SKNestedRingNode` simplifies creating multiple concentric rings.

+The included Demo project shows the different adjustments and animations that you can add to your ring charts for both iOS and watchOS.

-SKTRings relies on SKTUtils, an open source project published by the raywenderlich.com team.
-You can check it out on GitHub at [bit.ly/2dcyDyz](http://bit.ly/2dcyDyz).
+SKTRings relies on [SKTUtils](http://bit.ly/2dcyDyz) for animation effects.
+SKUtils is an open source project published by the raywenderlich.com team.
+You can check it out on GitHub.

-There’s only one file inside SKTUtils that’s not shared with the WatchKit Extension, SKTAudio.swift.
-Its code refers to `AVFoundation` which is not available in watchOS.
+> **Note**: There’s only one file inside SKTUtils that’s not shared with the WatchKit Extension in the Demo app.
+SKTAudio.swift refers to `AVFoundation` which is not available in watchOS.